BetterAndroid/BetterAndroid/docs-source/src/en/library/system-extension.md

 val hasChrome = context.packageManager.hasPackage("com.android.chrome")
 ```

-Determine whether the apps has a startable `Activity`.
+Determine whether the app has a launchable `Activity`.

 This function is mainly used to determine whether the app has an `Activity` that can be launched from the launcher.